Te reo Māori

 Te reo Māori is the most commonly taught language in schools.

 We have an increasing demand on the system from students and whānau (Māori and non-Māori) to provide te reo Māori in all learning environments across education.

-Over the past three years, the number of students attending Māori medium schooling has increased by approximately 1,000 annually (19,438 in 2017).
+Over the past 3 years, the number of students attending Māori medium schooling has increased by approximately 1000 annually (19,438 in 2017).

-In 2017, we funded more than 280 scholarships for Māori immersion and Te Reo Māori teachers.
-These are substantial scholarships, covering not just course costs and fees, but also a range of allowances to help with the costs while studying.
+In 2017, we funded more than 280 scholarships for Māori immersion and te reo Māori teachers.
+These are substantial scholarships, covering course costs and fees and a range of allowances to help with costs while studying.